Wooly-AI/docs/docs/Root/Introduction.md

 ## What is WoolyAI?

-WoolyAI is a GPU hypervisor for ML giving, portability, high utilization, and concurrency without changing your existing CUDA code.
+WoolyAI is a GPU hypervisor for ML giving portability, high utilization, and concurrency without changing your existing CUDA code.
 It lets you develop and run CUDA/PyTorch apps anywhere (even CPU-only machines) while the actual kernels run remotely on AMD or NVIDIA GPUs.
 It compiles your kernels into a **[Wooly Instruction Set ("WIS")](../glossary#wooly-instruction-set-wis)** on the client, then JIT compiles to native CUDA or ROCm on the GPU server.

 - **Vendor-agnostic execution**: Same Unified ML container to run on NVIDIA or AMD backends.
 - **Client/server split**:
-    - **Wooly Client** (on your dev laptop or CPU-only machine) captures CUDA kernels → emits WIS -> sends WIS to the WoolyAI Server for execution.
+    - **Wooly Client** (on your dev laptop or CPU-only machine) captures CUDA kernels → emits WIS → sends WIS to the WoolyAI Server for execution.
     - **Wooly Server (hypervisor)** (on GPU nodes) converts WIS → native GPU ISA and executes.
 - **Dynamic scheduling**: Measures and allocates at runtime GPU cores/VRAM across tenants with deterministic scheduling options.
 - **Memory efficiency**: VRAM dedup (e.g., shared base weights across many LoRA adapters) to pack more models per GPU.